quii/learn-go-with-tests/command-line.md

 ```

 The easiest way to make this test pass is:
-- Read all the contents of the string
+- Read everything from our `cli.in` to a string
-- Extract out the winner by using `strings.Replace` which takes the string to replace, what string to replace, its replacement and finally a flag to say how many instances to replace
+- Extract out the winner by using `strings.Replace` which takes the string to replace, what substring to replace, its replacement and finally a flag to say how many instances to replace (`-1` means replace all).

 ## Refactor